 SpyFu allows you to track keywords for which competitors are running ads or ranking organically.
-This gives you insights into how your competitor handles their marketing, and helps make on your own marketing efforts more streamlined.
+This gives you insights into how your competitor handles their marketing and helps make your own marketing efforts more streamlined.

 Search Engine Land is one of the most authoritative SEO and SEM blogs out there on the internet.
 If you have any doubts or questions about SEO, Search Engine Land is the place you need to head to.
 Similar websites for SEO that you can check out are Search Engine Watch and Search Engine Journal.

 The Backlinko blog is THE place that you need to go to if you want to learn more about how to build backlinks at scale for improving your link profile.
 The blog also features tons of experiments around SEO and experiential articles that will give you proven methods to improve your SEO.

 #37 SEO by the Sea

 SEO by the Sea is extremely unique in its offering when it comes to SEO blogs.
 Bill Slawski delivers deep insights about SEO by analyzing patents from Google, working on determining how search engine algorithms work.

 #38 Neil Patel Blog

 It’s hard to create a good list of SEO blogs without adding Neil Patel’s blog in it.
 This blog features tons of step-by-step guides, starting from the very basic topics, about things you can do to improve your SEO.

 Moz’ guide on local SEO provides in-depth information about how a business/agency should go about their local SEO efforts.